 Emil runs content marketing and SEO at SnackNation, a “healthy snack” delivery service.
 He wanted to draw more attention to his company’s website and build a stronger brand.
 Emil learned to use internet tools to identify the followers of his competitors’ websites (potential customers for Emil’s company!) and how to identify the keywords people use who are searching for services that SnackNation can provide.

-16. Learn about Whole Brain methodology and the required brain dominance for strategic thinking.
+16. Learn about the Whole Brain methodology and the required brain dominance for strategic thinking.

 Visit HerrmannSolutions.com and respond to the instrument to see